smithWEBtek/rails_app_project/README.md

 Rails Portfolio Project

-?This is a CRUD app built on Sinatra.
-It allows dog shelter employees to sign up using secure personal accounts to create adoptable dog listings.
-Users also have the ability to both edit and delete the listings they have created.
-Registered users can also view their home page with all the dog listings they have created.Each user must be logged in to have an access to their content.
-Unregistered web users can view the public index page with all adoptable dogs listed by all dog shelters.?
+‘Bourbon Hunter’ is a Ruby on Rails content management system used to create and manage Bourbon, Stockists and Distilleries.

 Features
 A few of the things you can do with 'Bourbon Hunter':

-View user activity feed
-Communicate on your issue and pull request conversations Close or lock issues
-Apply labels and assignees
-Review and merge pull requests
-Create new issues
-Star, watch and fork repositories
-Control your unread and participating notifications Easily search for any user or repository
+-Create a user account
+-Log in via user account or Facebook account
+-Create and manage Bourbons, Stockists and Distilleries -Add notes to particular bourbons by specific stockists through a join table

 Install instructions:
 Fork and clone repo.
 Run bundle install to install all required gems.
+Run rake db:migrate.
+You will then need to create an account or signup with Facebook.

 Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/lauraBo/rails_app_project This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.